kevinlin1/just-the-class/pages/meetings/win2022/meeting-3.md

 - Attaching emotions to events - instinctive judgements.
 - Outliers
   - Is our idea of reality constructed by majority?
 What if the outlier is 'correct'?
 How do we choose whether to include outliers or not?
 What about the *gradient of outlier-ness* - i.e. which data points are 'more typical' than others?
     - Out of Distribution Detection - what is the distribution of very high-dimensional datasets?
-See Balestriero, Pesenti, LeCun: ["Is our idea of reality constructed by majority?
-What if the outlier is correct"](https://arxiv.org/abs/2110.09485){:target="_blank"}
+See Balestriero, Pesenti, LeCun: ["Learning in High Dimension Always Amounts to Extrapolation"](https://arxiv.org/abs/2110.09485){:target="_blank"}
   - Idea that the more independent observations of the same phenomena occur the more likely to be true?
     - Example of DNA and transcribing proteins being analogous to computing and executing programs, these phenomena independently emerged, so does that evidence an objective reality
     - What about all the people that report seeing elves when they take DMT (independently reporting same hallucinations)?
 What is their 'truth'/'experience'?